xoriors/rencfs/docs/readme/Testing.md

 This will create a Codespace instance on GitHub, a Linux container, so we can test it.
 The instance config is 2 CPUs and 4 GB RAM.
 You have 120 CPU hours per month free for Codespace, which means 60 hours for that instance.
 We will connect to it from the browser and the local VSCode.

+For all the command line snippets below that are to be executed in Terminal, there is a Copy icon at the right of the text area.
+You can use that to copy the whole content. **PRESS ENTER AFTER YOU PASTE IT IN TERMINAL**.
+The first lines are auto-executed, but the last line is not: **YOU NEED TO PRESS ENTER**.

 ### First setup

 1. Open the [repo](https://github.com/xoriors/rencfs)